Bishop Challoner Catholic School: History

 The "learning village" was to be a partnership between the Collegiate School, the Church and the local community to provide educational, cultural and recreational resources for the local community.

-It would also represent a significant regeneration initiative bringing many economic, environmental and planning benefits.
-Even though it has since changed its formal name to Bishop Challoner Catholic Federation of Schools this mission remains relevant.
+In September 2023 the schools formally merged to become co-educational.
+The school name was then changed to Bishop Challoner Catholic School.

 The patron of the school

 The school is named after Bishop Richard Challoner (born 29 September 1691, Lewes, Sussex, - died 12 January 1781, London), a leading figure of English Catholicism during the greater part of the 18th century.

 On 22 January 2010, at the official opening of the Federation, Bishop Stack, Chairman of the Diocese of Westminster’s Education Commission spoke "these profound words to those gathered on the site of steel, zinc and walls of glass":

 "In 1946 the remains of Bishop Richard Challoner were transferred from their burial place in Milton, Berkshire, to a new tomb in Westminster Cathedral.
 It was fitting that his body should be brought back to Central London where he had been a bishop for 40 years…"